IliasDeros/ember-ds-inline-edit/README.md

 export default DsInlineEdit.extend({})
 ```

-You can override the `onEditSuccess` and `onEditError` functions for custom logic on all updates.
+You can override the following functions :
+`onEditSuccess()` - Called when the model is updated successfully
+`onEditError(error)` - Called on update failure (due to error from network or customUpdate)

 #### Keyboard Support